GeorgeDaoud3/SOFE3980U-Lab2/README.md

     ![](images/sq2_7.jpg)

-3. Remove the **junit** dependency and add the following dependencies to the pom file
+3. Remove the default **junit** dependency and add the following dependencies to the pom file
 	``` xml
     <dependency>
 		<groupId>org.springframework.boot</groupId>